fourboards/TouchPad/Code/README.md

 Make sure you have installed the JacoBurge hardware definitions in the TouchPad/hardware folder before proceeding.

+Download the entire contents of this folder into a folder called "TouchPad_V4.1"

 Open TouchPad_V1.4.ino in the Arduino IDE, follow the instructions at the top of the page to edit key functionality.

 To upload your modified TouchPad firmware: